 In Chinese culture, dining is not just about satisfying hunger, but also about building relationships and showing respect.
 Understanding the etiquette and customs of Chinese dining can help you navigate the dining experience with grace and appreciation.

-See also How to cook pork liver
+See also How long to cook potato wedges in oven at 425

 Table Manners